Metabolism Profile

 When should I take this test?

-- In cases of unexplained fatigue, exhaustion, or lack of motivation.
+- In case of unexplained fatigue, exhaustion, or lack of drive.

 - If you suffer from overweight or unintended weight loss.